pscally1005/pscally1005.github.io/_posts/meatless/2024-02-17-rice-beans.markdown

 - Add the rice to a medium pot with the water and bouillon powder (or alternatively you can use low sodium broth, or water+1/2 tsp salt).
 Drain and rinse your beans with a strainer, and add to the pot as well.
 Here I used a 29 oz can of black beans<br><br>

+- Cover and bring your pot to a boil over high heat.
+When boiling, reduce heat to low, cover and cook about 45 minutes (this will depend on your brand of rice)<br><br>

 - When the rice is done, add in the rest of the seasonings (paprika, chili powder, cumin, garlic and onion powder, and black pepper), mix, and adjust to taste.
 I prefer to add in the beans in the beginning, but can you wait until now to add them as well
 ---